chlengcold/RDT/README.md

 # Retrieve--Edit--Transfer Model
 This work is from https://doi.org/10.1007/s11336-019-09689-y.
-Referred to Leng, CH., Huang, HY. & Yao, G. A Social Desirability Item Response Theory Model: Retrieve–Deceive–Transfer.
-Psychometrika 85, 56–74 (2020).
+Referred to Leng, C.H., Huang, H.Y. & Yao, G. (2020) A Social Desirability Item Response Theory Model: Retrieve–Deceive–Transfer.
+Psychometrika 85, 56–74.

 The software's copyright and intellectual property rights belong to the Licensor and are protected by Intellectual property.
 If you use this software in your work, you shall add this work to your reference list.